 Babies are social beings.
 It’s in their nature and their way to connect with others it’s a key aspect for their survival.
 Learn how they build their social skills.

 From the moment they’re born, babies begin to communicate with others through their very own language: crying.
 A baby’s cry prompts the caregiver to offer comfort and fulfill the child’s needs, be it food, a diaper change, or simply cuddle time.

-By responding to your baby’s needs, you are helping her become more efficient at communicating with you, and soon all those sleepless nights will be rewarded with your little one’s first toothless grin.
+By responding to your baby’s needs, you are helping them become more efficient at communicating with you, and soon all those sleepless nights will be rewarded with your little one’s first toothless grin.

 Helping my baby socialize

-Your little one will love spending time with others, exploring and interacting.
-She will observe other babies and learn or react to them even if she does not play directly with them.
-So, if you were having a hard time getting your little one to crawl, set up a play date with babies who do, this might be the boost your little one needs to start.
+Your little one will love spending time with others, exploring, and interacting.
+They will observe other babies and learn or react to them even if they do not play directly with them.
+So, if you were having a hard time getting your little one to crawl, set up a playdate with babies who do; this might be the boost your little one needs to start.